 Impact of GST on women’s life

-This News is for all Women.
+Impact of GST on women’s life – This News is for all Girls and Women.
 Many things have become costly with the arrival of Goods and Service Tax.
 Things in women’s use have become costly too.
-Whether it is makeup products or sanitary napkins, Oil, shampoo and hair clips have come under the purview of 28% under skin care products under GST.
+Whether it is makeup products or sanitary napkins, Oil, shampoo, and hair clips have come under the purview of 28% under skincare products under GST.

 - GST has a mixed effect on women’s kitchen.
-Open paneer, buttermilk, curd, honey, fruits and vegetables, fresh meats, fresh chicken, egg, milk, open dough, open gram flour, open pulses, open flour, open grains, breads, offerings, salt, flower broom, jaggery, Daily items such as papad, bhindi, bangles and handloom have been kept out of GST.
+Open paneer, buttermilk, curd, honey, fruits and vegetables, fresh meats, fresh chicken, egg, milk, open dough, open gram flour, open pulses, open flour open grains, bread, offerings, salt, flower broom, jaggery, Daily items such as papad, bhindi, bangles, and handloom kept out of GST.

-- Till now, 22% tax was collected by adding excise duty on toothpaste, hair oil and soap, which has now been reduced to 18%.
+- Till now, 22% of the tax collected by adding excise duty on toothpaste, hair oil, and soap, which has now reduced to 18%.

-- At the same time, 28 percent GST has been installed on essential things like hair shampoo, dishwasher and hair clips.
+- At the same time, 28 percent of GST is now installed on essential things like hair shampoo, dishwasher, and hair clips.